STK4051 – Computational statistics

 Statistical analysis is becoming more and more complex, both because of bigger data and many types of data and because of the use of more advanced methods and models.
 This course deals with numerical methods for performing such analysis, both traditional and more modern methods.

-After taking this course you have learned about:
+After completing this course you have learned about:

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.